idougherty/ray-tracing-in-a-weekend/README.md

 ![A render of a dark scene with one diffuse light illuminating 3 matte spheres .](1280x720_render_light_scene.png)

 ![A render of one large mirrored sphere with many small balls scattered around it.](1280x720_render_rand_scene.png)

-## Running
-> Currently only supported on Windows!
-1. Create an environment in `Environments.cs`
-2. Set rendering parameters in `Program.cs`
-    - For renders using diffuse lights, get the best results using a high 'samples per pixel' setting.
-3. Run from the console with `dotnet run`, your output will look like `[WIDTH]x[HEIGHT]\_render.png`